sw1sh/QuantumPotatoChips/typst/main.typ

 {-1/6 - p/3 + q - (2 p q)/3, -1/6 - p/3 + (4 p q)/3,
  5/6 - (4 p)/3 - q + (4 p q)/3}
 $,<eq:chip3>,<code:chips>
 )

-#subpar.grid(
-  figure(image("images/1-simplex.png",width:80%), caption: [@code:1-simplex[A $1$-simplex as the lowest dimensional probability space]]), <fig:1-simplex>,
-  figure(image("images/surface.png",width:100%), caption: [@code:surface[Intersection of tetrahedron and surface of two $1$-simplex probability spaces]]), <fig:surface>,
-  figure(image("images/3-chips.png",width:80%), caption: [@code:3-chips[Three quantum potato chips]]), <fig:3-chips>,
-  columns: (1fr, 1fr,1fr),
-  caption: [
-    (a) A 1-simplex defined by the points ${ 1 , 0 }$, ${ 0 , 1 }$ (solid blue line). //Any point sampled from this simplex takes the form ${ p , 1 - p }$ with $0 <= p <= 1$.
-Since the geometric dimension of this 1-simplex is 1, although it is embedded in 2D, one can project it onto a 1D segment along x-axis by the geometric matrix $mat(delim: "(", 1 / 2, - 1 / 2, 1 / 2; 1 / √2, 1 / √2, - 1 / √2; 0, 0, 1)$, which is a composition of rotation, scaling and translation.
-    (b) the blue solid line represents 1-simplex (same as in @fig:1-simplex).
-The surface, described by @eq:chip1, lies entirely within the 2-simplex (a tetrahedron).The solid red line represents the intersection of this surface with the tetrahedron’s insphere.
-Only the points within the insphere correspond to valid physical quantum states.
-    (c) quantum potato chips are defined in @eq:chip1, @eq:chip2, and @eq:chip3, and parametrized by @eq:boundary.
-With one such surface in hand, one can find the other two through proper permutation of variables.
-],
-  label: <fig:main-simplex>,
-)